philc/book-notes/thinking in systems - donella meadows.md

       reward, the means to compete even more effectively in the future.
 That's a reinforcing feedback loop, which rapidly divides a system into winners who go on winning, and losers who go on losing."
-    * Mature matures do not seem to support large numbers of firms.
+    * Mature markets do not seem to support large numbers of firms.
 Whichever firm gets an edge reinvests that to grow the edge.
     * "In every market economy, we see long-term trends of declining numbers of farms, while the size of farms increases."